Meet Our Psychologists

 Behavioral Health Director of the Potocsnak Family Division of Adolescent and Young Adult Medicine

-Associate Professor of Psychiatry and Behavioral Sciences, and Pediatrics
+Professor of Psychiatry and Behavioral Sciences, Pediatrics, and Medical Social Sciences

 Northwestern University Feinberg School of Medicine